 Part poetic gesture and radical expression, Speechless addresses the power of language within political contexts and our ability to understand and discuss environmental degradation.
 The work was inspired in part by recent debate in Florida's state government regarding the use of 'controversial' terms such as climate change and global warming.

-Speechless draws on the uncanny ability of parrots to mimic human speech as a way of exploring the Aristotelian notion that we are political animals, constantly engaged in attempts to influence and govern one another.
+Speechless draws on the uncanny ability of parrots to learn to speak human speech as a way of exploring the Aristotelian notion that we are political animals, constantly engaged in attempts to influence and govern one another.
 Historically, the human capacity for verbal language has been used as a

-By incorporating animals that literally speak back to us, Bik Van der Pol envision a situation in which language serves to unite, rather than to divide, humans from animals, with hopes that this reunification may help us address the urgent ecological crises that we face today.
+By incorporating animals that potentially literally speak back to us, Bik Van der Pol envision a situation in which language serves as a bridge, to get the message across, and perhaps as a way to unite, rather than to divide, humans from animals, with hopes that this reunification may help us to address the urgent ecological crises that we face today.